-Lots of full- and half-day tours visit Mt Teide National Park, many of which combine some light hiking with a cable car ride.
+Lots of full- and half-day tours visit Teide National Park, many of which combine some light hiking with a cable car ride.
 For more personalized attention, opt for a private tour, or, for a unique experience, book a stargazing experience to take advantage of the volcano's status as one of the best places in the world to observe the night sky.
-You can also book a combo tour that includes time in the provincial villages of the nearby Masca Valley.Most guided tours include round-trip transport from Tenerife hotels.
+You can also book a combo tour that includes time in the provincial villages of the nearby Masca Valley.

-Travelers should note that although the cable car is not formally accessible, some visitors in wheelchairs find they're able to ride it with the assistance of their travel companions.
+- Travelers should note that, although the cable car is not formally accessible, some visitors in wheelchairs find they're able to ride it with the assistance of their travel companions.

-It's colder on Mt.
+- It's colder on Mt.
 Teide than on the rest of the island of Tenerife, so dress accordingly.

-The mountain's lower station, where the cable car ride begins, features food and drink offerings, a gift shop, and public restrooms.
+- The mountain's lower station, where the cable car ride begins, features food and drink offerings, a gift shop, and public restrooms.
 The upper station has restrooms as well.

-How to Get to Mount Teide
+How to Get There

-Mt Teide sits in Parque Nacional de las Cañadas del Teide, a UNESCO World Heritage site.
+Mt.
+Teide sits in Parque Nacional de las Cañadas del Teide, a UNESCO World Heritage Site.
 It's possible to drive to the site, or take the bus from Puerto de la Cruz or Playa de la Americas.
 Both have one morning departure to the mountain and one afternoon return trip.

 When to Get There

 There's never a bad time to visit the park, with the average temperature in Tenerife hovering around 73°F (23°C), but be aware that it's often cooler in the park than on the rest of the island, especially at night.
-Summer is the busiest season at Mt Teide, while springtime visits allow for the chance to see the stunning contrast of wildflowers in bloom at the base of the mountain and snow still gracing the peak.
+Summer is the busiest season at Mount Teide, while springtime visits allow for the chance to see the stunning contrast of wildflowers in bloom at the base of the mountain and snow still gracing the peak.

-Not only is Mt Teide the tallest mountain in Spain, but it's the world's third tallest volcano, rising 24,606 feet (7,500 meters) from the ocean floor.
+Not only is Mt.
+Teide the tallest mountain in Spain, but it's the world's third tallest volcano, rising 24,606 feet (7,500 meters) from the ocean floor.
 Technically, it's an active volcano, though it hasn't erupted since 1909.